Ready Player One

 Willy Wonka meets The Matrix

-Anyone who has ever played arcade and computer games knows how addictive they are.
+Anyone who has ever played arcade and computer games knows how addictive they can be.
 These days, we can observe relatives at family gatherings slipping off into cyber space via their smart phones and tablets to continue their quest for game supremacy.

 This story is the ultimate gamer scenario: not only do you have to locate the “Easter” egg hidden within the virtual world, but you have to play games within games in order to search for the clues to find the keys.
 A bit Super Mario, to me.